fbpic/fbpic/docs/source/index.rst

 Github.

 We welcome contributions to the code!
-If you wish to contribute, please read `this page <https://github.com/fbpic/fbpic/blob/master/CONTRIBUTING.md>`_ for guidelines.
+If you wish to contribute, please read `this page <https://github.com/fbpic/fbpic/blob/master/CONTRIBUTING.md>`_ .

 Attribution
 ---------------